wp-plugins/easy-testimonials/readme.txt

 	 [testimonials_cycle prev_next='1']
 -	To show a sliding Testimonial Cycle, that only transitions when Prev or Next is clicked, use the following shortcode:
 	 [testimonials_cycle paused='1' prev_next='1']
+-	To show a sliding Testimonial Cycle, that pauses transitions when the mouse is hovering over the slideshow, use the following shortcode:
+	 [testimonials_cycle pause_on_hover='1']

     To pick from our full list of available transitions, we recommend using the Shortcode Generator.